Global Wellness Guru

 Despite the profound rationale behind ecological spirituality, practicing it consistently poses obstacles we must acknowledge[10]:

-• Technological Immersion – Overexposure to screens, media, artificial gadgets and processed foods makes us lose sensory attunement to the rhythms of dawnlight, seasons, wildlife and our native place on Earth we evolved alongside.
+• Technological Immersion – Overexposure to screens, media, artificial gadgets and processed foods makes us lose sensory attunement to the rhythms of dawnlight, Mindfulness Exercises seasons, wildlife and our native place on Earth we evolved alongside.
 Unplugging from devices into direct nature is truly countercultural today.

-• Urbanization & Indoor Living – With over 50% of humanity living in cities dependent on electricity, plumbing and technology for basic life, connecting practically with wilderness or post-pastoral farms requires intention and leisure.
+• Urbanization & Indoor Living – With over 50% of humanity living in cities dependent on electricity, plumbing and technology for basic life, connecting practically Mindfulness Exercises with wilderness or post-pastoral farms requires intention and leisure.
 City parks while accessible don’t expose us enough to ecology.

 • Disenchantment of Nature – The dominance of the scientific worldview demystifies nature, teaching us to perceive it as unconscious matter arbitrarily evolved over aeons, rather than Mother Earth ensouled with spiritual purpose and agency.
 Re-enchanting our ontology to view existence itself as sacred is demanding.

-• Individualistic Culture – Modernity privileges individual ego, rights and self-interested progress over communing as inter-beings through empathy, symbiosis and nurturing collective threads with fellow species.
+• Individualistic Culture – Modernity privileges individual ego, Mindfulness Exercises rights and self-interested progress over communing as inter-beings through empathy, symbiosis and nurturing collective threads with fellow species.
 A culture of hyper-individualism leaves little tacit incentive to invest in ecological practice.

-• Consumer Values – Nature in mainstream discourse is viewed mostly through a consumerist lens as “resources” for human enjoyment rather than entities with intrinsic worth and rights to exist for their own purpose.
+• Consumer Values – Nature in mainstream discourse is viewed mostly through a consumerist lens as “resources” for human enjoyment rather than entities with intrinsic Mindfulness Exercises worth and rights to exist for their own purpose.
 Shaking anthropocentrism means confronting industries profiting from animal exploitation or habitat destruction.

 Integrating Eco-Spirituality into Society